IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 * Javascript/ Javascript Libraries (i.e. JQuery)
 * HTML / CSS Frameworks: Foundation and Bootstrap
 * web accessibility
+* current content management system platforms

 This course will help students to:
-* understand current content management system platforms
-* explore issues of user experience including visual design, interaction design, information architecture, and information design
+* understand the web design and development process from conception to launch
 * develop a vocabulary to evaluate and critique web design and development